-Goal Objective How Goal and Objectives are addressed in IAMP Optimising Council Asset Performance Implementation of Asset Management Plan An Asset Management Strategy is in operation for civil infrastructure that optimises its use and maintains it to agree standards fit for its contemporary purpose.
-A Liveable City - Community Wellbeing To improve and support the wellbeing, health and safety of the Penrith community.
-Asset Management Strategy.
+Goal Objective How Goal and Objectives are addressed in IAMP Optimising Council Implementation of Asset An Asset Management Strategy is in operation for Asset Performance Management Plan Council that optimises its use and maintains it to agreed standards.
+17. A City with infrastructure that responds to community needs 17.1 Provide well maintained community buildings Asset Management Strategy.
 Effective community involvement in asset investment decision making.
-Ensure safe GPTs and storm water drainage.
-Demand Forecasting, Level of Service and Monitoring: The section of this IAMP dealing with future demand, analyses future cash flows required to maintain the City's expanding stormwater drainage system.
+Ensure safe buildings, public amenities and other civil infrastructure.
+Demand Forecasting, Level of Service and Monitoring: The section of this IAMP dealing with future demand, analyses future cash flows required to maintain the City's growth in city works and infrastructure.
 Capital Works are programmed and funded.
 Data on forward works programs is available to the community for comments and suggestions.
-Staff has a significant input into the development of the plan.
 Provision of good Asset Management practices and analysis.
-Economic Prosperity To improve economic prosperity of the region.
-To achieve sustainable infrastructure within the Long Term Financial Plans.
-Ensure all land developments comply with Council's Financial Summary: Maintenance works are optimised against the capital works program.
-Expenditure data available to assist in decision making Demand forecasting analysis drainage requirements.
+Einancial Summany: that manages prosperity of the region. its finances, Maintenance works are optimised against the services and assets To achieve sustainable infrastructure within the capital works program.